Dives in misericordia

 Dives in misericordia (Latin: Rich in Mercy) is the name of the second encyclical written by Pope John Paul II.
 It is a modern examination of the role of mercy—both God's mercy, and also the need for human mercy—introducing the biblical parable of the Prodigal Son as a central theme.
 The original text was written in longhand in Polish.
 The encyclical was promulgated on 30 November 1980.

 Background

-John Paul II had a strong love for the Divine Mercy, a devotion revealed by his fellow Pole, Faustina Kowalska (b.
+John Paul II had a strong love for the Divine Mercy devotion, inspired by his fellow Pole, Faustina Kowalska (b.
 1905 - d.1938), a devotion that he later instituted for the entire Catholic Church in 2000 as Divine Mercy Sunday and during which vigil, in 2005, he died.
 He told his biographer George Weigel that he felt spiritually "very near" to Kowalska when he began the encyclical.

 Pope John Paul II's second encyclical continues to examine the world problems brought up in his first encyclical, Redemptor hominis, including rising militarization, tyranny, starvation, and daily problems of personal life.
 He teaches that the only authentic Christian response to these rising problems is through love informed by God's mercy, especially as revealed in the love of the Father in the Trinity.